momosetkn/liquibase-kotlin-docs/Writerside/topics/komapper.md

 ## Use customKomapperJdbcChange

-execute is required, rollback is optional. callback argument type is `org.komapper.jdbc.JdbcDatabase`.
+execute is required, rollback is optional. the callback argument type is `org.komapper.jdbc.JdbcDatabase`.

 <tabs>
 <tab title="Compiled Kotlin">